adriaandotcom/nxchange-nextjs/README.md

 Maybe this is due to translations which are loading only after a full app reload?

+## SWR

+The name “SWR” is derived from `stale-while-revalidate`, a HTTP cache invalidation strategy popularized by RFC 5861.
+It's quite cool to use and have some caching in it which load the same data not twice.
+This means it's faster with navigation.
+You still need to use it with axios or fetch.

 ## Next.js telemetry

 Just run `npx next telemetry disable` if you want to disable [telemetry](https://nextjs.org/telemetry).